cicc2012/IaC-demo/README.md

 ```

 Inside the `src/main/java/edu/uco/cicc/` directory, create a file called `AmplifyTextractDemoStack.java` to define your CDK infrastructure.

+The subfolders /edu/uco/cicc/ are aligned with the package management in Java.
+You can find the package at the top of each Java file.

 You can find a reference of this stack [here](src/AmplifyTextractDemoStack.java).